bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

     1. Run it a first time, so that the first default tenant is created (TENANT_ID = 1)
     1. Stop it before modifying the configuration files below

 2. You will need to edit the Kerberos configuration file in order to select the desired encryption types used to secure the communication.
-In the following folder `<BUNDLE_HOME>/server/conf`, edit the krb5.conf file as follows:
+In the following folder `<BUNDLE_HOME>/server/conf` (Tomcat) or `<BUNDLE_HOME>/server/bin` (Wildfly), edit the krb5.conf file as follows:

 ```